 Graduates of all Montana State University-Northern Teacher Education Programs will be eligible for a recommendation for a Standard Class II Educator License.
-However, prospective teachers who plan to teach selected high school career and technical education subjects in technical schools, community colleges, junior colleges, or other programs where state licensure is a requirement for federal or state reimbursement programs must also complete speci#c career and technical education course work and meet appropriate on-the-job work experience requirements.
-The evaluation of an individual's on-the-job work experience is completed by personnel in the Montana Of#ce of Public Instruction.
+However, prospective teachers who plan to teach selected high school career and technical education subjects in technical schools, community colleges, junior colleges, or other programs where state licensure is a requirement for federal or state reimbursement programs must also complete specific career and technical education course work and meet appropriate on-the-job work experience requirements.
+The evaluation of an individual's on-the-job work experience is completed by Montana Of#ce of Public Instruction personnel.
 Candidates seeking to teach in a reimbursed career and technical education program should check with their advisors early in their program.
-Appropriate Praxis II content knowledge test is required.
+The appropriate Praxis II Content Knowledge test is required.